 We aim to help you develop a CBT toolkit so that you have a variety of tools, techniques and exercises that you can use to help improve your mental health and wellbeing.

 (Adapted from Padesky, 1986).

 The internet dropping may seen insignificant as a single event.
 But when we are stressed, anxious, or low in mood, we can tend to repeat unhelpful patterns of thinking and behaving.
 We can get stuck in vicious cycles and the associated emotions.

 CBT helps us by breaking these vicious cycles by changing the way we think and behave through structured exercises.
 This helps us learn coping strategies and improve the way we feel.

 CBT is backed by clinical research and is recommended by the National Institute for Health and Care Excellence (NICE) for a number of mental health difficulties, including anxiety disorders and depression.

-If this sounds like an approach you would benefit from, book an Initial Consultation with us now get started with your CBT journey.
+If this sounds like an approach you would benefit from, Contact Us now to find out how we van help you get started with your CBT journey.

 Want to learn more? about CBT You might enjoy the following: